ooaklee/ghatd/docs/adr/adr006-fcm-phase-2-mobile-push.md

 | Config endpoint | `FCMClientConfig{Enabled}` — returns `false` | — | reads from `GET /me/notifications/config` |
 | Test coverage | No FCM `Send` tests | — | No FCM token provider tests |
 | Production secrets | — | deployment does not set FCM vars | No `.env` entries for Firebase |

+### Implementation update (2026-08-01)

+GHATD now provides `NewStandardSenders`, which activates FCM only when it is explicitly enabled, resolves file or base64 credentials, and returns a cleanup function for temporary credential files.
+Environment-variable names remain a host-application concern rather than part of the notifier package API.

+FCM batch responses now retain per-token failure detail in the returned error, but automatic invalid-address cleanup is still incomplete: `FCMSender` does not invoke its installed invalid-address handler.
+The sender continues to use multicast delivery when more than one token is present.

 ---